Audi Q8 e-tron: Real-World Efficiency and Thermal Dissipation Review

 In heavy-duty cycles, such as towing or high-speed climbing, the power electronics (inverters) become the bottleneck.
 If the inverter reaches its thermal limit, the vehicle will "throttle" or reduce power output to protect the silicon carbide components.
 This results in a sluggish driving experience and a rapid drop in estimated remaining range.

-Engineering Peak Performance: Practical Solutions
+Peak Performance Solutions

 To maximize the Audi Q8 e-tron's potential, you must treat the battery as a living organism that requires specific environmental conditions.